hasirciogluhq/EasyMcAdmin/README.md

 ## What is EasyMcAdmin?

 EasyMcAdmin is a next-generation Minecraft server admin plugin
-for Bukkit/Spigot/Paper that lets you manage your server the modern way.
+for Bukkit/Spigot/Paper that lets you manage your server in a modern and secure way.
-Control players, permissions, console, and more – always securely, easily, and remotely.
+Control players, permissions, the console, and more – easily, securely, and remotely.

 ## Features